This blog post was reviewed and approved for publication by Abena Apraku M.D., a Board-certified psychiatrist at Apraku Psychiatry.

 Toxic positivity can also hinder our ability to cope with life's challenges.
 When we're unable to acknowledge and process our negative emotions, we miss out on the opportunity to develop healthy coping mechanisms.
 Instead, we might resort to unhealthy behaviors such as substance abuse, overeating, or social withdrawal, which can further exacerbate mental health concerns.

 In addition, toxic positivity can strain interpersonal relationships.
 When we're not allowed to express our true feelings, it can create a sense of isolation and hinder our ability to connect with others on a deeper level.
 This lack of connection can be particularly damaging for individuals who are already struggling with mental health issues, as social support is a critical component of recovery and well-being.

 Now that we've explored the harmful effects of toxic positivity on mental health, it's important to recognize and address this mindset in ourselves and others.
 In the upcoming sections, we'll discuss how to identify signs of toxic positivity and provide strategies for fostering a healthy, positive mindset that respects and validates the full range of human emotions.

 As we've established, toxic positivity can have detrimental effects on mental health.
 To address this issue and cultivate healthier mindsets, we must first learn to recognize toxic positivity in ourselves and others.
 In this section, we'll explore some of the tell-tale signs of toxic positivity:

-Now that we've explored the signs of toxic positivity, it's important to recognize that there are better ways to manage mental health without eating from the "poisoned apple" of toxic positivity.
+It's important to recognize that there are better ways to manage mental health without eating from the "poisoned apple" of toxic positivity.
 In the next section, we'll delve into some strategies for cultivating a more balanced and supportive mindset that honors the full range of human emotions.

 Mental Health Beyond Toxic Positivity